GoogleCloudPlatform/vertex-ai-samples/notebooks/ci_notebook_ingestion.md

 # Administrative Howto notes on CI Notebook Ingestion

-This readme covers administrative actions that are perform on an as-needed basis.
+This readme covers administrative actions that are performed on an as-needed basis.

 ## Team: vertex-ai-owners

-Members of the vertex-ai-owners (git team) have administrative priveleges.
+Members of the vertex-ai-owners (git team) have administrative privileges.

 ### Viewing members

 1. Goto the repo
-2. From top-level menu, select: (Settings -> Colaborators and Teams)[https://github.com/GoogleCloudPlatform/vertex-ai-samples/settings/access]
+2. From top-level menu, select: (Settings -> Collaborators and Teams)[https://github.com/GoogleCloudPlatform/vertex-ai-samples/settings/access]

 ### Adding a new member

 If another member needs to be added:
-   - Have the new member make request to join the team.
+   - Have the new member make a request to join the team.
-   - vertex-ai-owners with the `Maintainer` tag may the new member.
+   - vertex-ai-owners with the `Maintainer` tag may add the new member.

 ## Executing CI notebook ingestion checks on a PR